spring 2023

 Course content

-Landscape practices can, among other things, be connected to recreational use of landscapes, the cultivation of landscapes, raw material extraction and other uses of natural resources, as well as the adaptation and design of landscapes in connection with major construction projects.
-The concept of landscape practices also includes landscapes continual transformation, how different landscapes practices have replaced each other or developed over time, in addition to completely new forms of landscape use.
 Central to this course is a discussion of the culture-nature binary and different perspectives on nature, including issues connected to the idea of the Anthropocene as a new geological epoch.
-This is a discussion which is important in relation to the understanding of the landscape in the Arctic/subarctic, characterized by humans use through generations, but which is now increasingly also shaped by new types of activities and influenced by humans' impact on the global climate and the nutrient cycle.
+This discussion is essential in relation to the understanding of the landscape in the Arctic/subarctic, characterized by human use over generations, but which is now increasingly shaped by new types of activities and influenced by humans' impact on global climate and global nutrient cycles.

 Objectives of the course